lexypaul13/Trending-Tv-Shows/README.md

 Features:
 * Search for a Tv show
 * Save and Delete a Tvshow.
-* Display the information of a tv show
+* Display information of a tv show

 Frameworks:
 * Cod-able